 How Long Do ACH Payments Take to Process?

-ACH payments take one to two business days for payment funds to be withdrawn from the customer’s account and delivered to the receiving bank.
+ACH payments withdrawals take one to two business days for payment funds to leave the customer’s account and be delivered to the receiving bank.
 However, there are times when the payment is delayed and takes longer than usual.
 This can happen if there is a high volume of payments being processed by the ACH network.
 With over 29 billion payments made through the network in 2021, it is fairly robust but can still experience high volume peaks that can delay some payments.

 How Much Do ACH Credit Transactions Cost?